Water Heater Anode Rod: What It Is & Why Replacement Matters

 Space Consideration

 If your water heater is installed in a basement with low ceilings, you may not have enough vertical clearance to remove a standard one-piece anode rod.
-In this case, purchase a flexible or segmented anode rod designed for tight spaces.
+In this case, purchase a flexible or segmented anode rod designed for tight spaces, or opt for a compact powered rod like the Corro-Protec, which fits in low-clearance installations.

 Common Installation Challenges